Polomich/CART315/Process/README.md

 # Process Journal

+## Week 2: Exploration Protoype I (January 29, 2025)

+### How do you use Unity?

+I tried to install Unity last week with multiple fails.
+I did not have it installed on time for the lab demo and had to leave class early for a meeting.
+Meaning I am on my owm for this.

+I'm too scared to start a project from scratch but I saw that there are templates I can use under the education tab.
+I picked the platformer.
+Let's see what I can play around with.

 ## Week 1: Make a tiny game (January 23, 2025)

 ### How do you make a game with an engine you've never used?